ZiadAbdelati/pbs-docker/README.md

 - Timezone support is included (`tzdata`) so `CRON_SCHEDULE` follows the container's local timezone.
 Set `TZ` if you need a timezone other than UTC.

----

-## License

-This project has no explicit license.
-See the repository settings if you need to add one.